sir-meee/Quotes/README.md

 # Quotes
  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 ## Description
-This is a website wherby you can creat quotes, view and rate quotes with upvotes and downvotes.
+This is a website wherby you can create quotes, view and rate quotes with upvotes and downvotes.

 #### By **Sammy**